2026 Edition

 How many questions are on the British citizenship test?

-How much does the official UK citizenship test cost?
+How much does the official British citizenship test cost?

-The official test costs £50 and is booked via gov.uk.
-Our practice platform is independent: 2 tests are completely free; £9.99 unlocks the remaining 43 plus training mode and cheat sheets — one-off payment, no subscription.
+£50 per attempt, paid to gov.uk when booking.
+Each retake also costs £50, with a 7-day cool-off between attempts.
+Our practice platform is independent: 2 tests are completely free; £9.99 unlocks the remaining 43 plus training mode and cheat sheets.

 Can I take the British citizenship test online?